Applied Skills and Technology 7 and 8

 Students MUST follow all shop routines and regulations as prescribed by classroom expectations.

-- Zero tolerance for physically aggressive and violent behaviours.
+- Zero tolerance for physically aggressive and violent behaviors.

 - Electronic devices are restricted to the planning and prep area only.
 These devices MUST be turned off in the fabrication (high hazard) area.